vincefrancesi/rails/guides/source/testing.md

 ### Rails meets Minitest

-For this guide we will be using the application we built in the [Getting Started with Rails](getting_started.html) guide.

-If you remember when you used the `rails generate scaffold` command from earlier.
-We created our first resource among other things it created a test stub in the `test/models` directory:
+If you remember when you used the `rails generate scaffold` command from the [Getting Started with Rails](getting_started.html) guide.
+We created our first resource among other things it created test stubs in the `test` directory:

 ```bash
 $ bin/rails generate scaffold article title:string body:text